conradludgate/what-the-async/reactor/README.md

 This reactor makes use of [mio](https://crates.io/crates/mio) which was written for use in tokio, but was built into a separate crate.
 It allows for registering data sources for events, and then polling for those events.

 We store use an async-channel per event source registration.
 Any events that are relevent are pushed to the channel.
 If an async-read/write future is called, it will retrieve those events from the channel and handle them accordingly.

+Currently, the only implemented form of IO is TCP listeners and streams